bjschembera/ExtractIng/readme.md

 [1] Schembera, Björn, and Dorothea Iglezakis.
 "The Genesis of EngMeta-A Metadata Model for Research Data in Computational Engineering."
 Research Conference on Metadata and Semantics Research.
 Springer, Cham, 2018. https://link.springer.com/chapter/10.1007/978-3-030-14401-2_12

 [2] https://www.izus.uni-stuttgart.de/fokus/engmeta/

+[3] Schembera, Björn.
+"Like a rainbow in the dark: metadata annotation for HPC applications in the age of dark data."
+The Journal of Supercomputing (2021): 1-21. https://link.springer.com/article/10.1007/s11227-020-03602-6